SamuelMacKay/books-and-scrolls/README.md

 4. Above the list of files click the button that says 'Gitpod'.

 ### Remote Deployment
- The site was deployed to Github pages.
+ The prgoram was deployed to Heroku.
 If you have forked/cloned the repository the steps to deploy are:
- 1. On GitHub.com, navigate to your repository.
- 2. Navigate to the settings tab.
+ 1. On Heroku, create a new app.
+ 2. input a name for your app
- 3. Click on the tab called 'pages' on the left hand side.
+ 3. Click on the settings tab
- 4. From the source drop down list under the heading Build and deployment, select main.
+ 4. Scroll to the Config Vars and click on the "Reveal Config Vars"
+ 5. Input CREDS into the key field and the content of the Google API creds file into the value area.
+ 6. Add another config, PORT into key and 8000 into value.
+ 7. Set the buildbacks to Python and NodeJs in that order .
+ 8. Link your Heroku app to you repository.
+ 9. Click on Deploy.
- 5. The page will hten provide the link to the website.
+ 10. The page will then provide the url to the python terminal.

  The live link can be found here - [Books and Scrolls](https://books-and-scrolls-mackay-6feed6e1aefd.herokuapp.com/)